Response to Intervention in Mathematics

 The SFUSD Math Core Curriculum is built with all students in mind.

-Tier 1 Instruction should utilize UDL framework to address curricular planning that meets the needs of all learners.
+The Universal Design for Learning (UDL) model is a framework to address curricular planning that meets the needs of all learners through the lens of learner variability.
 The framework and its principles were used to design the SFUSD Math Core Curriculum.
 The three principles are as follows: